 ‘Excellent recipe.
 Filling and enjoyed by all.
 I added a bit of Worcester sauce and a teaspoon of marmite to flavour it up.
 Yummy!’ – Alison

 ‘Amazing, really quick, easy and full of flavour.
 Served the gigantes beans over rice.” – Ali

 ‘Very easy to make and it was delicious!’ – Catherine

 ‘Very simple and tasty.
 Smoked paprika really adds a layer of flavour.
 I served over rice for a complete meal.’ – Mitchel

 ‘These has become a regular meal in our house.’ – Katie

 ‘Absolutely delicious!
 I was pleasantly surprised that little seasoning was needed.
 I was tempted to add a little ‘All Seasoning’ but it was not necessary.
 I normally take a photo but the family and I devoured it and there is none left.
 I would definitely make this again.’ – Debbie

 ‘I used both sweet and hot Spanish pimenton, also some cinnamon, and cooked it slow and long.
 Good flavour’ – Julia

-Have you made this dish?
+Have you made these Spanish Beans?
 Let me know in the comments!